JosueRodriguez-webdev/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What is the purpose of using _sessions_?
+What is the purpose of using sessions?

+    •    A: Sessions allows the backend to get information about the users history on our site.

-- [ ] What does bcrypt do to help us store passwords in a secure manner.
+         What does bcrypt do to help us store passwords in a secure manner.

+    •    A: bcrypt allows us to hash password in order to protect them from cyber attacks.

-- [ ] What does bcrypt do to slow down attackers?
+    •     What does bcrypt do to slow down attackers?

+    •    A: bcrypt rehashed passwords 2 to the nth power in order to encrypt data.

-- [ ] What are the three parts of the JSON Web Token?
+    •     What are the three parts of the JSON Web Token?

+    •    A: header, payload, and signature

 ## Minimum Viable Product